-9.14.1 API Keys are used within the DIP to enforce rate limiting, quota management and analytics.
-This functionality is performed by Azure API Management (APIM).
-9.14.2 The API Key will need to be provided in the Message header field X-API-KEY of all Messages.
+9.14.1 API Keys are included within the DIP design to provide the capability to enforce rate limiting, quota management and analytics.
+This functionality is performed by the DIP.
+9.14.2

-9.14.3 The DIP will allow DIP Users to navigate directly to this part of the APIM portal to obtain API Keys.
-The APIM portal uses the same sign in credentials as the DIP Portal.
+9.14.3 The DIP allows DIP Users to obtain API Keys via the DIP ID management screen.

-9.14.4 Two keys are provided by default (primary/secondary) to allow API Key(s) to be rotated independently on demand.
+9.14.4 Two keys are provided by default (primary/secondary) for each DIP ID to allow API Key(s) to be rotated independently on demand.

 9.14.5 If an invalid API Key is used a 401 (unauthorised) error will be returned.
+If there is a mismatch between the API key and Sender ID, a 400 (bad request) error will be returned, with DIP Error code.